equadon/datakom-asteroids/README.md

 Install dependencies:
 > npm install

+Install MongoDB
+> See nearest search engine

 ## Run

+To start the database create directory "data" and run:
+> mongod --dbpath data

 To start the web server, game server, and the client run:
 > npm start